williamchong/likecoin-op/likenft-migration/README.md

     Browser->>Browser: Get user's evm address
-    Browser->>Backend: Send the migration info, LikerID and evm address to backend Backend->>Browser: Request user using cosmos wallet to signin Browser->>Backend: Send the signed cosmos message to backend Backend->>Backend: Verify the cosmos message
-    Backend->>Like.co: Pass on the signed cosmos message for LikerID migration Backend->>Browser: Return the token for trigger LikeNFT drop on OP Backend->>Browser: (Optional) Request user using EVM wallet do a personal sign, for verifying wallet ownership Browser->>Cosmos: Querying the user's LikeNFTClass and LikeNFT Browser->>Backend: Send the NFT migration info
+    Browser->>Backend: Send the migration info, LikerID and evm address to backend Backend->>Browser: Request user using cosmos wallet to signin Backend->>Browser: (Optional) Request user using EVM wallet do a personal sign, for verifying wallet ownership Browser->>Backend: Send the signed cosmos message and EVM personal sign to backend Backend->>Backend: Verify the cosmos message and EVM personal signt Backend->>Like.co: Pass on the signed cosmos message and EVM personal sign for LikerID migration Backend->>Browser: Return the token for trigger LikeNFT drop on OP Browser->>Cosmos: Querying the user's LikeNFTClass and LikeNFT Browser->>Backend: Send the NFT migration info
     Backend->>Cosmos: Verify the NFT migration info is valid.<br> (NFT ownership, not migrated before)